lylethic/book-graphql/README.md

 - Send Token to Client: The JWT is sent as a response, typically as part of a JSON response body.

 - **Storing Token in Cookie**

   - Once the JWT is generated, it needs to be securely stored on the client-side to ensure the user remains authenticated between page refreshes.

+- **Authorization (Role-Based Access Control)**
+  - Authorization determines what actions a user is allowed to perform based on their role or permissions.
+In this case, we have different user roles (e.g., admin, user).

+_Role-Based Authorization:_

+- User Roles: When a user logs in, their role (admin, user) is included in the JWT token.
+This role helps the server determine what the user is allowed to do.

+- Access Control: When the client makes requests, the server uses the role from the JWT token to check if the user has permission to perform the requested action.

 ## 🛠️ Tech Stack